FGDATA/IDG-A32X/README.md

 # A320Family
 Airbus A320 Family for FlightGear.
-Note: Flaps indicator still missing from ECAM, coming soon!
-CFM engines will be added once all engine related systems are mostly complete.<br />
+Note: Flaps indicator still missing from ECAM, coming soon!<br />

 Brought to you by:
 - Joshua Davidson (it0uchpods): Lead Programmer/Modeller/Project Leader